-Between SFY 2018-2021, 250 TIP projects will be constructed.
-Minority target areas will receive the fewest project/cost allocation, while elderly target areas receive the greatest number of projects and disabled target areas will receive the greatest total project cost allocation.
-Minority target areas are mainly concentrated throughout the region's urban centers, thus having the smallest regional coverage.
-Elderly populations as well as Disabled populations are more evenly distributed throughout the region, consequently achieving a larger regional coverage and larger share of TIP projects.
-The target populations least-served by TIP projects, minority areas, are still served by a majority of total projects with a majority of total cost, so in summary there is no disparate impact on Environmental Justice or other target populations.
+Between SFY 2021-2024, 209 TIP projects will be constructed.
+Minority target areas will receive the fewest projects and least cost allocation, while elderly target areas receive the greatest number of projects and highest cost allocation.
+Minority target areas are mainly concentrated throughout the Region's urban centers, thus having the smallest regional coverage.
+Elderly populations are more evenly distributed throughout the region, consequently achieving a larger regional coverage and a larger share of TIP projects.
+The target population areas least-served by TIP projects, minority areas, are still served by a majority of total projects with a majority of the total cost, so in summary there is no disparate impact on Environmental Justice or other target populations.
 Maps displaying the distribution of each Environmental Justice and other target populations are included in Map 2.1.